BushplaneBlog

 3. You can fight forest fires in 3D!

-One of the attractions offered at the Canadian Bushplane Heritage Centre Hanger is a 3D film presentation that puts you both on the ground and in the air to show what it is like to battle a forest fire.
+One of the exhibits offered at the Canadian Bushplane Heritage Centre Hanger is the 3D film Wildfires! presentation that puts you both on the ground and in the air to show what it is like to battle a forest fire.
 Filled with special effects, experience how the Ministry of Natural Resources Aviation crew works to control wildfires.

 Bushplane1